dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Kernel Panic `AppleIntelCPUPowerManagement`

-This is likely due to faultly or outright missing NullCPUPowerManagement, the one hosted on AMD OSX's Vanilla Guide is corrupted.
+This is likely due to faulty or outright missing NullCPUPowerManagement, the one hosted on AMD OSX's Vanilla Guide is corrupted.
 Go yell at Shannee to fix it.
 To fix the issue, remove NullCPUPowerManagement from `Kernel -> Add` and `EFI/OC/Kexts` then enable `DummyPowerManagement` under `Kernel -> Quirks`

 ## Stop Sign with corrupted text(Still waiting for Root Device)